Header Ads

 A: Cognitive biases can lead to errors in judgment, but they can also serve as mental shortcuts that facilitate quick decision-making in certain situations.

-Q: How do environmental factors impact thinking?
+Q: How do environmental factors affect thinking?

 A: Environmental factors such as noise, temperature, and social context can affect concentration, attention, and overall cognitive performance.

-Q: Is thinking solely an individual process?
+Q: Is thinking an individual process alone?